 Over time, we can update the package simply by pushing new commits to our jsonic repo.
 We don’t have to notify the package server—it will automatically detect the change and pass it along to any users who invoke raco pkg update.

 Once we’re satisfied that we’ve got the hang of the package server, let’s erase our tracks.
-First, from the command line, let’s remove the package we installed from the package server:
+First, from the command line, let’s remove our local installation of the package we installed from the package server:

 > raco pkg remove jsonic-xyz